An Electronic Manual Focus Camera - the Nikon N6000 (F-601M)

 400 ISO is my default recommendation for any camera.
 That film speed is fast enough to use indoors or in shade.
 Outside, in direct sunshine, the film is not fast enough to limit the maximum aperture you can use due to not having a fast enough shutter speed.

-A lower speed ISO, like 100, will not be usable indoors without the use of a flash, powerful continuous light source, or tripod.
+A lower speed ISO, like 100, will not be usable indoors without a flash, powerful continuous light source, or tripod.

 A tripod will only work for a static subject.
 The shutter speed will most likely need to be slow enough to where even people standing still will have enough movement to look slightly blurry.

-Unlike some cameras, the N6000 does not have a infrared sensor to help with the film advance.
+Unlike some cameras, the N6000 does not have an infrared sensor to help with the film advance.
 This means infrared film can be used in the camera.

 Loading the film is easy.
 All that you need to do is to put the film in and pull the film leader to the red box.
 Then close the camera.